-After a started making and selling billycarts to his school friends at 10 years old – Mark leaving school at the age of 15 in 1975 to go and complete a Motor Mechanic apprenticeship at Nash Holden, Lakemba.
-With a hunger to learn new skills, he decided to become a Spray Painter by putting himself through TAFE.
+After a started making and selling billycarts to his school friends at 10 years old – Mark left school at the age of 15 to complete a Motor Mechanic apprenticeship at Nash Holden, Lakemba.
+With a hunger to learn new skills, he decided to also become a Spray Painter by putting himself through TAFE.
 Before long, he was running the Nash Dealership Paintshop.
-After finishing both trades and an introduction to fabrication equipment (whilst doing up his and other’s cars) Mark decided to leave his job and set off in a new direction.
+After finishing both trades and an introduction to fabrication equipment (whilst doing up his and other’s cars), Mark decided to leave his job and set off in a new direction.

-From an 85 year old tradesman and friend Jack Prigg, Mark purchased some old school tools and equipment to start his own business “Vintage Panel Crafts”.
+Mark purchased some old school tools and equipment from an 85 year old tradesman and friend Jack Prigg to start his own business, “Vintage Panel Crafts”.
 Working on T and A Model Fords evolved into Vintage Cars, Classic Cars, Motorcycles as well as Historic Racing Cars (from Speedway to Formula 1).
-Body panels, mudguards, radiator grills, motorcycle fuel tanks, limited production parts and shaping metal for anything you could imagine.
-This led to a niche’ market in replacement parts for Pedal cars, grills, body panels and range of accessories and mechanical parts for Cyclops, Peerless and Lines Bros to name a few.
+He worked on body panels, mudguards, radiator grills, motorcycle fuel tanks and shaping metal for anything else that he or his customers could imagine.
+This led to Mark finding a niche’ market in replacement parts for Pedal cars – grills, body panels and range of accessories and parts for Cyclops, Peerless and Lines Bros to name a few.

 In 2001 Mark was approached by a Special Effects crew to build some aluminium & light weight steel body panels for the folding car gag on the Matrix Movies.
 This opened up an entirely new career path for him within the Film industry.
 These days he’s still working with Australian cinema vehicles and SFX, able to use his diverse knowledge in the supplying, creating and modification of film vehicles.
 But between films, he still consistently produces work for clients.

 From his humble beginnings, Mark looks forward to whatever challenges and projects come next for him and his business.
-He believes that work is all about getting paid to do what you enjoy.
+He believes that work is all about doing what you love.